Italian wolf: Range and legal status

-In Italy
+Italy

 The Italian wolf was widespread in the Italian Peninsula, including Sicily, until the mid-1800s.
 The extermination of the grey wolf in Italy was not as complete as in Northern Europe, due to greater cultural tolerance of the species.
 It was largely extirpated in the Alps during the 1920s, and disappeared from Sicily in the 1940s.
 Its range along the south-central Apennines was still relatively continuous by the 1950s, though this population was reduced in the decades after World War II because of widespread poisoning campaigns.
 At least 400 wolves were killed between 1960 and 1970, with the population reaching an all-time low in the early 1970s.
 The last documented wolf in the northern Apennines was killed in Santo Stefano d'Aveto, Genoa, in 1946, though this was an isolated individual, as the local wolf population had long been extinct.

 The Italian wolf was first given legal protection on 23 July 1971, with a nationwide population census being taken in 1973.
-This census was funded by the Italian branch of the World Wide Fund for Nature as part of a conservation plan dubbed "Operazione San Francesco” (Operation Saint Francis, linked to the traditional legend of peace set by the saint between wolf and men of Gubbio in Umbria region).
+This census was funded by the Italian branch of the World Wide Fund for Nature as part of a conservation plan dubbed "Operazione San Francesco" (Operation Saint Francis, linked to the traditional legend of peace set by the saint between wolf and men of Gubbio in Umbria region).
 The census revealed that the Italian wolf population consisted of 100–110 individuals distributed throughout a fragmented range in the main mountainous areas of south-central Italy, from the Sibillini to La Sila.
 In 1983, the population had reached 200–220 individuals inhabiting two unconnected areas in central and southern Italy.
 By the late 1990s, the Italian wolf population had increased to an estimated 400–500 individuals with a continuous distribution along the entire Apennines, from Aspromonte to the Maritime Alps, with some isolated populations in Tuscany and Lazio.
 In 2008, a wolf carcass was discovered in the Fiemme Valley in Trentino, and by 2010, 45–55 wolves were estimated to have recolonised Piedmont.

-IUCN assessment information about peninsular population is as follows: “The Italian wolf population is estimated to be 500-800 individuals distributed along the Apennines.
+IUCN assessment information about peninsular population is as follows: "The Italian wolf population is estimated to be 500-800 individuals distributed along the Apennines.
 The shape of the range is narrow and elongated, restricted to the Apennines.
 The population has limited exchanges with the population of the Western Alps and recent genetic evidence indicates a flux of genes only in the direction toward the Alps.
 In spite of the recent increase in numbers and range, the Italian wolf population is still highly vulnerable to local extermination from human pressures (poison, shooting, car accidents) and the stochastic nature of these events suggest to maintain a cautionary assessment.
-The population does not qualify for the category Endangered, but it may easily reverse its current favorable status.”
+The population does not qualify for the category Endangered, but it may easily reverse its current favorable status."